trustoverip/tswg-cesr-specification/spec/spec.md

 All six bits of information in `U0` are included in `B2` along with the least significant two bits of information in `V2`.
 Therefore, a Binary domain parser is unable to cleanly de-concatenate on a byte-by-byte basis the conversion of `u + v` into separate Binary domain Primitives.
 Therefore, standard (naive) Base64 to binary conversion does not satisfy the Composability constraint.

 The Composability property is satisfied only if each Primitive in the ‘T’ domain is an integer multiple of four Base64 characters (24 bits) and each Primitive in the ‘B’ domain is an integer multiple of three bytes (24 bits).
 Each of either four Base64 text characters or three binary bytes captures 24 bits of information.
 Twenty-four is the least common multiple of six and eight.
-Therefore, in order to cleanly capture integer multiples of twenty-four bits of information, Primitive lengths must be integer multiples of either four Base64 text characters or three binary bytes in their respective Domains.
+Therefore, in order to cleanly capture integer multiples of twenty-four bits of information, Primitive lengths MUST be integer multiples of either four Base64 text characters or three binary bytes in their respective Domains.
 Given that the constraint of alignment on 24-bit boundaries in either Text domain or Binary domain is satisfied, the conversion of concatenated Primitives in one Domain never results in the same byte or character in the converted Domain sharing bits from two adjacent Primitives.
 This constraint of 24-bit alignment, therefore, satisfies the Composability property.

 To elaborate, when converting Streams made up of concatenated Primitives back and forth between the ‘T’ and ‘B’ domains, the converted results will not align on byte or character boundaries at the end of each Primitive unless the Primitives themselves are integer multiples of twenty-four bits of information.
-In other words, all Primitives must be aligned on 24-bit boundaries to satisfy the Composability property.
-This means that the length of any Primitive in the ‘B’ domain must be an integer multiple of three binary bytes with a minimum length of three binary bytes.
-Likewise, this means that the length of any Primitive in the ‘T’ domain must be an integer multiple of four Base64 characters with a minimum length of four Base64 characters.
+In other words, all Primitives MUST be aligned on 24-bit boundaries to satisfy the Composability property.
+This means that the length of any Primitive in the ‘B’ domain MUST be an integer multiple of three binary bytes with a minimum length of three binary bytes.
+Likewise, this means that the length of any Primitive in the ‘T’ domain MUST be an integer multiple of four Base64 characters with a minimum length of four Base64 characters.

 #### Stable Framing Codes in the text domain

 There are many coding schemes that could satisfy the Composability constraint of alignment on 24-bit boundaries.
 The main reason for using a ‘T’ domain-centric encoding is higher usability, readability, or human friendliness.
 A primary design goal of CESR is to select an encoding approach that provides high usability, readability, or human friendliness in the ‘T’ domain.
 This type of usability goal simply is not realizable in the ‘B’ domain.
 The ‘B’ domain's purpose is merely to provide convenient compactness at scale.
 Usability in the ‘T’ domain is maximized when the type portion of the prepended Framing Code and its postpended value are Stable, i.e., ‘invariant’.
+The type portion of all compliant prepended Framing Codes MUST be stable in the Text domain.
+Stable type encoding is defined in the following section.

 ##### Stable type encoding

 Stable type coding makes it much easier to recognize Primitives of a given type when debugging source, reading Messages, or documents in the ‘T’ domain that include encoded Primitives.
 This is true even when those Primitives have different lengths or values.
-For Primitive types that have fixed lengths, i.e., all Primitives of that type have the same length, Stable type coding aids visual type and visual size recognition.
+For Primitive types with fixed lengths, i.e., all Primitives of that type have the same length, Stable type coding aids visual type and visual size recognition.
 Stable type coding means that the leading characters that determine the type do not change when any other portion of the primitive changes.

 The usability of Stable type coding is maximized when the type portion appears first in the Framing Code.
-Stability also requires that for a given type, the type coding portion must consume a fixed integer number of characters in the ‘T’ domain.
+Stability also requires that for a given type, the type coding portion must consume a fixed integral number of characters in the ‘T’ domain.
 To clarify, as used here, Stable type coding in the ‘T’ domain never shares information bits with either length or value coding in any given Framing Code character and appears first in the Framing Code.
-Stable type coding in the ‘T’ domain translates to Stable type coding in the ‘B’ domain except that the type coding portion of the Framing Code may not respect byte boundaries.
+Stable type coding in the ‘T’ domain translates to Stable type coding in the ‘B’ domain, except that the type coding portion of the Framing Code MAY or MAY not respect byte boundaries.
 This is an acceptable tradeoff because binary-domain parsing tools easily accommodate bit fields and bit shifts while text-domain parsing tools do not.
 Generally, Text domain parsing tools only process whole characters.
 This is another reason to impose a stability constraint on the ‘T’ domain type coding instead of the ‘B’ domain.

+Therefore, the type portion MUST begin the Framing Code, and the type coding portion MUST consume a fixed integral number of characters in the 'T' domain.

 ##### Stable value encoding

 A secondary usability constraint is recognizable or readable Stable value coding in the Text, ‘T’, domain.
 Stable value encoding means that the trailing Base64 characters that encode the primitive value are right aligned.
 This means one can manually confirm values are the same.
 Not all Primitives benefit from Stable value coding.
 Any representation of a value that is a long random string of characters is essentially unreadable or recognizable versus some other representation.
 Consequently, bit shifts of the value that result in leading or trailing zero pads, as long as they are static, do not change the readability.
 This is not true, however, of values that are small numbers.
 Base64 encodings of small numbers are readable. for example, the numerical sequence of decimal numbers, `0, 1, 2`, is recognizable as the sequence of Base64 characters, `A, B, C`.
 Thus, all else equal, readable Stable value encodings also contribute to usability, at least in some cases.
 The combination of Stable leading type encoding and Stable trailing value encoding means that any zero padding must appear in the middle of the Primitive, after the type code, but before the value.

+Therefore the value portion of any primitive MUST be right aligned.

 #### Code characters and lead bytes

-There are two ways to provide the required alignment on 24-bit boundaries to satisfy the Composability property.
-One is to post-pad (with trailing pad characters, `=`) the Text domain encoding to ensure that the ‘T’ domain Primitive has a total size (length) that is an integer multiple of 4.
+Two ways exist to provide the required alignment on 24-bit boundaries to satisfy the Composability property defined above.
+One is to post-pad (with trailing pad characters, `=`) the Text domain encoding to ensure that the ‘T’ domain Primitive has a total size (length) of an integer multiple of 4.
 This is what naive Base64 encoding does.
-The other way is to pre-pad leading bytes of zeros to the raw binary value before conversion to Base64 to ensure the total size of the raw binary value with pre-pad bytes is an integer multiple of 3 bytes.
+The other way is to pre-pad leading bytes of zeros to the raw binary value portion before conversion to Base64 to ensure the total size of the raw binary value with pre-pad bytes is an integer multiple of 3 bytes.
 This ensures that the size in characters of the Base64 conversion of the pre-padded raw binary is an integer multiple of 4 characters.
 This means that, effectively, value padding shows up as a mid-pad relative to the full Primitive with a prepended type code.

 Given pre-padded values, one of two options is available that depends on the specific code.
 In the first option, an appropriate number of text characters that result from the conversion of a porting of the leading pre-pad zero bytes are replaced with the appropriate number of code characters.
 In the second option, the code characters are pre-pended to the conversion with leading zeros intact.
 In the second option, the length of the pre-pended type code must also, thereby, be an integer multiple of 4 characters.
 In either option, the total length of the ‘T’ domain Primitive with code is an integer multiple of 4 characters.